Erasure of Women in Language

 "The conversation which is being had around the country has caused angst for the trans community in particular," Foster said.

 "This is a vulnerable part of our community so we are trying to say to them that we're standing beside them and we support them.""

 We lost the right to refer to female people as women or girls, and to define women or girls as female.
 The right to talk about female biology without being compelled to change terminology to include male-bodied people, or women identifying as males wanting biological realities like pregnancy or menstruation to be disassociated from the female sex.
-With the trans lobbies diversity & inclusion audits in all Federal, State and Local governments we are losing the right to refuse the erasure of female specific language in media and all public discourse.
+With the trans lobbies diversity & inclusion audits in government departments, ministries, funding guidelines at national and local level we are losing the right to refuse the erasure of female specific language in media and all public discourse.